Skip to main content

 CREATE ROLE role_analytics;

-GRANT SELECT, INSERT, UPDATE, DELETE ON enrollment TO role_registrar;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ecommerce_store.product TO role_seller_ops;

-GRANT SELECT, UPDATE (grade) ON enrollment TO role_instructor;
+GRANT SELECT, INSERT, UPDATE ON ecommerce_store.transactions TO role_finance;

 -- Analysts receive read-only access